Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

 - Lots of storage space and very functional

 - The pants may fit a bit wide for some people

-G Med makes scrubs especially for medical professionals and it shows in their attention to detail and functionality.
+G Med makes scrubs especially for medical professionals, and it shows in their attention to detail and functionality.

 The durable Dress A Med scrubs feature double stitching that prevents them from falling apart after repeated use (and repeated washings).
-They’re also lightweight and comfortable, and have plenty of storage space thanks to six total pockets.
+They’re also lightweight and comfortable and have plenty of storage space, thanks to six total pockets.

 These scrubs consist of a blend of polyester and cotton that’s wrinkle-free after one cycle in the dryer.
 Additionally, it has a masculine style that looks good while conforming to hospital uniform requirements.
 The fabric is liquid repellent.

-The standard V-neck top has one chest pocket and pen slot.
+The standard V-neck top has one chest pocket and a pen slot.
 The pants include a full drawstring, five pockets, and an additional pen slot.
 They also provide plenty of room without looking too loose or slouchy.
 That extra bit of room is important for maintaining mobility during long shifts in a high-paced medical environment.